 Change the recovery model Using SQL Server Management Studio

-- Connect to MS SQL Server through SQL Server Management studio.
-You can refer to following tutorials to connect to MS SQL Server.
+1. Connect to MS SQL Server through SQL Server Management Studio.
+You can refer to the following tutorials to connect to MS SQL Server.

-- Once you are connected to Microsoft SQL Server Database Engine, at left hand side in Object Explorer pane, click the SQL server name to expand the server tree.
+2. Once connected to Microsoft SQL Server Database Engine, click the SQL server name on the left-hand side in the Object Explorer pane to expand the server tree.

-- Under Select a page pane, click Options.
-You would see current recovery model displayed under Recovery model list box.
+4. Under Select a page pane, click Options.
+You will see the current recovery model displayed under the Recovery model list box.

-- You can change the recovery model from drop down and Click OK.
+5. You can change the recovery model from the drop-down and Click OK.

 Change the recovery model using Transact-SQL

-- Type following statement in query window and click Execute.
+3. Type the following statement in the query window and click Execute.

 USE Your-database-name ;